()

 Working mother away from your baby15-30 minutes every 2-3 hoursUsing pump (ideally double electric pump)

-Discuss with your doctor or lactation therapist if you
+Discuss with your Doctor, Mid-Wife or Lactation Therapist if you have difficulty breastfeeding your baby

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.